ehuang1998/odin-recipes/README.md

 # odin-recipes
 The Odin Project - Recipes

-I created this HTML webpage to showcase what I learned in the HTML chapter of The Odin Project series (My first steps to becoming a full stack developer!)
+I created this HTML webpage to showcase what I learned in the HTML chapter of The Odin Project series.

 Key Learning Accomplishments: